-Following the analysis of the Safe and Caring Schools assessment and the Safe Schools and Social Responsibility Survey, it was determined that maintaining a high standard in the areas of Emergency Management is critical to the success of Queen Mary School Safe and Caring School standards.
+Following the analysis of the Safe and Caring Schools assessment and the Safe Schools and Social Responsibility Survey in previous years and our personal observations over the course of the past year. it was determined that maintaining a high standard in the areas of Emergency Management is critical to the success of Queen Mary School Safe and Caring School standards.